 If the appeal committee deems that the student can achieve a satisfactory academic standing in one subsequent term, the student will be placed on probation.
 If at the end of the probation term, SAP is not achieved, the student will be suspended.

 The student may also be advised that they must adhere to an academic plan as outlined by the committee.
-Students must follow the academic plan each quarter until an overall SAP status is achieved.
+Students must follow the academic plan each semester until an overall SAP status is achieved.

 Students will be notified in writing of the appeal decision and of the terms and conditions of the appeal.
 Students must meet the conditions of the appeal each semester until they have regained SAP.
 Failure to meet conditions will result in a second suspension.
 If a student is suspended a second time there is no appeal available.